Community Resources

 Power and Control Wheel

-The Power and Control Wheel was created by the Domestic Abuse Intervention Project, and shows tactics abusive partners use to keep survivors in a relationship.
+The Power and Control Wheel was created by the Domestic Abuse Intervention Project, and shows tactics abusers use to keep survivors in a relationship.
 The Power & Control Wheel lists examples of each form of abuse.